stacyyuu/reading-notes/401/class-30.md

 - Collisions are solved by changing the initial state of buckets.
 Instead of null, we can initialize a `LinkedList`.
 - **Use**: Hold unique values, dictionary, library
 - **Hashtable**: Data structure that utilizes key/value pairs.
 This means every `Node` or `Bucket` has both a key and a value.
-- A hashtable allows the ability to store the key into this data structure and quickly retreieve it.
+- A hashtable allows the ability to store the key into this data structure and quickly retrieve it.
 - This is done with a **hash**.
-- A **hash** is the ability to encode the key that will eventually map to a specific location in the data structure to retreieve the value.
+- A **hash** is the ability to encode the key that will eventually map to a specific location in the data structure to retrieve the value.
 - **Hash code** turns a key into an integer.
 Deterministic: their output is determined only by their input - the same key should always produce the same hash code.
 - **Creating a hash**:
     - A hashtable is traditionally created from an array
     - Create array of appropriate size for index placement
     - Add or multiply all ASCII values together
-    - Multipy by a prime number such as 599
+    - Multiply by a prime number such as 599
     - Use modulo to get remainder of result, when divided by total size of array
     - Insert into array at that index
  - **Hash maps do this to store values:**